mogenslund/liquid/README.md

 ## Inspiration from Emacs and Vi
 From Emacs I have been inspired by extensibility.
 Clojure is also the language for writing extensions.
 That was in fact a primary motivation for creating the editor.
 Actually it is possible to include the editor into a project and make the editor part of the program.
 This thought is very similar to the REPL (read-eval-print-loop), but more like an edit-eval-render-loop.

 From Vi I have stolen the concept of normal/insert mode.
 I really like the ability to use the whole keyboard to navigate the file and execute commands at one time, while typing text in another.
 The tab key is used to switch between the two modes.
 The color of the cursor will indicate which mode is in use.
 I have resisted the attempt to use the same keybindings as Vi.
 Some are the same, but as default I have chosen the keys jkli as navigation keys.
-They are located where the fingers are placed and layed out like the arrow keys.
+They are located where the fingers are placed and laid out like the arrow keys.
 Look at jkli on the keyboard.
 Different up and down operations are mapped to different combinations with "i" and "k" (up and down), while different sideway actions are mapped to "j" and "l".
 E.g going to the end of the line is done with shift+l and the beginning of the line with shift+j.

 S-expressions in clojure can be evaluated with "e", while the whole file is evaluated with shift+e.